Management of HIV/AIDS: Children

 HIV can be especially harmful to infants and children, with one study in Africa showing that 52% of untreated children born with HIV had died by age 2.
 By five years old, the risk of disease and death from HIV starts to approach that of young adults.
 The WHO recommends treating all children less than 5 years old, and starting all children older than 5 with stage 3 or 4 disease or CD4 <500 cells/ml.
 DHHS guidelines are more complicated but recommend starting all children less than 12 months old and children of any age who have symptoms.

 As for which antiretrovirals to use, this is complicated by the fact that many children who are born to mothers with HIV are given a single dose of nevirapine (an NNRTI) at the time of birth to prevent transmission.
 If this fails it can lead to NNRTI resistance.
 Also, a large study in Africa and India found that a PI based regimen was superior to an NNRTI based regimen in children less than 3 years who had never been exposed to NNRTIs in the past.
 Thus the WHO recommends PI based regimens for children less than 3.

-The WHO recommends for children less than 3 years:
+As of 2025, the WHO recommends the following initial regimens for neonates: